-Career planning for teachers can often be put on the back burner, as you prioritise writing-up lesson plans, engaging with new students and parents, and getting back into the swing of classroom life.
-But January is the ideal time to invest time in some new goals that will help further your career development in 2020.
+Career planning for teachers can often be put on the back burner, as you prioritise writing-up lesson plans, engaging with new students and parents and getting back into the swing of teaching life.
+But these couple of months leading to January is the ideal time to invest time in some new goals that will help further your career development in 2021.

 Take a look at our top three career goals for teachers that are simple, straight-forward and, most importantly, easy to achieve.